Kim Peek: Scientific investigation

 In 2004, scientists at the Center for Bioinformatics Space Life Sciences at the NASA Ames Research Center examined Peek with a series of tests including computed tomography (CT scan) and magnetic resonance imaging (MRI).
 The intent was to create a three-dimensional view of his brain structure and to compare the images to MRI scans performed in 1988.
 These were the first tentative approaches in using non-invasive technology to further investigate Kim's savant abilities.

 A 2008 study concluded that Peek probably had FG syndrome, a rare X chromosome-linked genetic syndrome that causes physical anomalies such as hypotonia (low muscle tone) and macrocephaly (abnormally large head).

 Personal life and death

 Peek resided with his father Francis "Fran" Peek in Murray, Utah, although they often traveled for appearances after Kim's fame rose after Rain Man.
-Kim's parents had divorced in 1975, resulting in Fran being Kim's sole caregiver.
+Kim's parents divorced in 1975, resulting in Fran being Kim's sole caregiver.
 Fran functioned as Kim's facilitator, traveling companion, and manager, caring for Kim's needs such as performing motor tasks which were difficult for Kim to perform.

 Kim Peek died of a heart attack at his home on December 19, 2009, aged 58.